 Even countries with a large workforce capacity like the US, India, or Ukraine can still lack candidates for the crucial positions, so hiring abroad may become the only choice.
 Accepting this fact will save a lot of time, let alone nerves, given how stressful the onboarding can be.

 For certain, each developer is a person with certain beliefs and views on duties, but I will not touch on the cultural division since I believe that IT is the separate nation that shares the same values.
 So, I expect roughly the same work ethic and decency level, therefore treating them equally and expecting the same outcome based on their qualifications.

-After you deal with it, I would like to share my personal experience and the experience of the company I work for, X1 Group, in handling such projects and smoothing the edges to make it a seamless affair.
+After you deal with it, I would like to share my personal experience in handling such projects and smoothing the edges to make it a seamless affair.
 Regardless of the scale, you can break it down into such categories as: